 An organization’s brand manager is responsible for developing and institutionalizing brand assets and enforcing established standards.
+Brands are treated like businesses within a company, and brand managers are like small business owners.
 The brand manager’s role becomes more relevant as the number of ways consumers receive marketing messages increases.
 Pursuing a career as a brand manager can begin by enrolling in an MBA program with a specialization in Marketing.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of advertising and marketing managers, including brand managers, will grow steadily in coming years.
-Job growth will occur as a growing number of products and services requires brand to stand out in order to succeed.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of advertising and marketing managers, a category that may include brand managers, will grow steadily in the coming years.
+Job growth will occur as the number of products and services increases, making it necessary for brands to stand out in order to succeed.
 Competition is strong for top positions; candidates with strong marketing experience and leadership qualities could have an advantage.

-While a bachelor’s degree and marketing experience are sufficient for some brand manager positions, many top employers show preference to candidates with a master’s degree.
+While a bachelor’s degree and marketing experience may be sufficient for some brand manager positions, employers may prefer candidates with a master’s degree.

-Employers can be confident that professionals who have earned an MBA with a specialization in Marketing are able to:
+Employers should expect that professionals who have earned an MBA with a specialization in Marketing are able to:

 If you are a decisive, fast-thinking individual with excellent communication, leadership, analytical and problem-solving skills, you may be a good candidate for a career as a brand manager.
 An MBA with a specialization in Marketing from a regionally accredited university can provide you with the respected credentials sought by employers.